PorticoEstate/OutlookBookingSync/doc/docker_setup_guide.md

 - PHP’s Dotenv won’t override existing environment variables.
 If `API_KEY` is set via Compose, `$_ENV['API_KEY']` will be available to the app and cron jobs (the entrypoint propagates it to curl requests).
 - Keep sensitive values out of version control.
 Prefer `.env.compose` kept locally or managed via secrets.
 - If you keep an application `.env` for other settings, ensure `API_KEY` there matches or simply omit it to avoid confusion.

+## Database Initialization and Tenants

+This service persists configuration in Postgres, including per-tenant bridge settings in `bridge_configs`.

+- Initialize the database schema once (inside or outside the container):
+  - Use `database/bridge_schema.sql` or the provided helper script in `scripts/setup_bridge_database.sh`.
+- Create tenants and set per-tenant configs via the Admin UI or Admin API.
+  - The app will read tenant-specific settings from `bridge_configs` based on the `X-Tenant-Id` header.
+  - When no `X-Tenant-Id` is provided, `DEFAULT_TENANT_ID` is used (single-tenant mode).

+In multi-tenant mode (`TENANT_MODE=multi`), automation and cron jobs iterate tenants from the database and call APIs with the appropriate `X-Tenant-Id` for each tenant.

 ## Deployment Commands